ellmetha/django-machina/docs/glossary.rst

     :sorted:

     Attachment
-        An attachment is file associated with a forum message that other forum users may see in order to download it.
+        An attachment is a file associated with a forum message that other forum users may see in order to download it.

     Forum
        A forum is a container for messages.
 It is caracterized by a name and can be part of a tree of other forums.
 That way a forum may have a parent forum and multiples sub-forums.
 A forum is typed and can correspond to a **default forum**, a **category** or a **forum link**.
 A **default forum** contains mesages and can have sub-forums.
 A **category** can only contains default forums.
 A **forum link** redirects to a specified link and cannot have sub-forums.